 The Lifestyle Display Area on the 1st floor features displays of various Yamaha products set in attractive or familiar scenes symbolic of our desire to deliver Kando and a more fulfilling lifestyle to people everywhere.

-The theme for the current Lifestyle Display Area is “the allure of life on two wheels.”
-If you're looking to freely navigate and zip through city streets to go shopping or for commuting to work or school, a clever and convenient 50cc scooter might fit the bill, like the fashionable Vino or the agile and more aggressively styled Jog ZR.
+The theme for the current Lifestyle Display Area is “What if I bought a bike?”
+If you're looking to freely navigate and zip through city streets, a fashionable and convenient 50cc scooter might be the smart choice.

-This display area allows you to step onto the stage decorated with riding apparel and backgrounds in the image of where and how these models are intended to be used.
-Feel free to hop on and strike a pose for biker cool or biker cute for a quick snapshot!
+This display area allows you to step onto the stage decorated with riding apparel and backgrounds in the image of where and how these models are intended to be used, so feel free to hop on and strike a pose for biker cute or biker cool for a quick snapshot!